MBA in Risk Management: Career Path

 • Risk Management Consultant: Works with clients to identify, assess, and manage risks.

-• Chief Risk Officer (CRO): Leads and coordinates risk management activities across an organization.
+• Chief Risk Officer (CRO): Leads and coordinates organizational risk management activities.

 • Enterprise Risk Manager (ERM): Develops and implements enterprise-wide risk management programs and policies.

-• Compliance Officer: Ensures that an organization is in compliance with relevant laws, regulations, and industry standards.
+• Compliance Officer: Ensures an organization complies with relevant laws, regulations, and industry standards.

 • Health & Safety Manager: Develops and implements policies and procedures to protect the health and safety of employees.